 Peter's main research area is information practices associated with engagement with digital systems.
-In particular, he has an active interest in issues around identity and trust in using online systems.
+In particular, he has an active interest in issues around information literacy, and identity and trust in using online systems.

 He has carried out other research in library and information science, as a member of the team that conducted market research to training provision for information professionals, and barriers to impact of research on library and information science practitioners.

 Peter has been a lead researcher in several e-participation projects (including EuroPetition and eRepresentative) focusing on the links between citizens and their elected representatives.
 He is on the Program Committee of several related conferences.